George Washington and slavery: Living conditions

 Washington desired his enslaved workers to be fed adequately but no more.
-Each enslaved person was provided with a basic daily food ration of 1 USqt or more of cornmeal, up to 8 oz of herring and occasionally some meat, a fairly typical ration for the enslaved population in Virginia that was adequate in terms of the calorie requirement for a young man engaged in moderately heavy agricultural labor but nutritionally deficient.
+Each enslaved person was provided with a basic daily food ration of 1 USqt or more of cornmeal, up to 8 oz of herring and occasionally some meat, a fairly typical ration for the enslaved population in Virginia that met the calorie requirement of a young man engaged in moderately heavy agricultural labor but was nutritionally deficient.
 The basic ration was supplemented by enslaved people's own efforts hunting (for which some were allowed guns) and trapping game.
 They grew their own vegetables in small garden plots they were permitted to maintain in their own time, on which they also reared poultry.

 Washington often tipped enslaved people on his visits to other estates, and it is likely that his own enslaved workers were similarly rewarded by visitors to Mount Vernon.
 Enslaved people occasionally earned money through their normal work or for particular services rendered – for example, Washington rewarded three of his own enslaved with cash for good service in 1775, an enslaved person received a fee for the care of a mare that was being bred in 1798 and the chef Hercules profited well by selling slops from the presidential kitchen.
 Enslaved people also earned money from their own endeavors, by selling to Washington or at the market in Alexandria food they had caught or grown and small items they had made.
 They used the proceeds to purchase from Washington or the shops in Alexandria better clothing, housewares and extra provisions such as flour, pork, whiskey, tea, coffee and sugar.